 This course examines a selected literary genre (including fiction, poetry, drama and non-fiction) within and across a range of historical periods and cultural and national contexts.
 In addition to learning about genres, students will develop skills of close reading, textual support, inter-textual analysis and critical thinking.
 Topics vary by semester.
-Prerequisites: COR 101, COR 102 and one 100-level English course (the last with a grade of "C-"or higher).
+Prerequisites: COR 101, COR 102 and one 100-level English course.